25 Japanese Hairstyles That Filipinas Can Rock Daily

 Add color to your ‘do by tying your hair with a scrunchie.
 Credit: Shutterstock

-25. Short Hair with Long Sides
+25. Short Hair With Long Sides

 Asian woman with a Japanese hairstyle wearing sunglasses